SayoFluff/FarmCounter/README.md

 ### 🔍 Filters & Visuals

-Switch between filters instantly by **Shift-Clicking** the Minimap button.
+Select your desired filter instantly via the new **Right-Click Menu** on the Minimap button.
 The border color and icon update automatically:

 1. 🟡 **All (Summary):** Shows everything (Gold Border).
 2. 🔴 **Ores & Stone:** Tracks Mining resources (Red Border / Pickaxe Icon).